nikdoof.com

 Extra niceties have been left out to cut costs, so no internal SD card reader, no CD/DVD drive.
 The hardware was generally given free with a license so you can find these devices popping up on the market every so often when people’s licenses expire and they don’t want the hardware filling up their racks.

-Google actually publishes some quick guidelines on repurposing the hardware after the end of the license which should be good enough for the vast majority of people, but the BIOS is out of date and its still tagged up with the Google Search Appliance boot screen, finding updates for the BIOS is near impossible.
+Google actually publishes some quick guidelines on repurposing the hardware after the end of the license (archive.org) which should be good enough for the vast majority of people, but the BIOS is out of date and its still tagged up with the Google Search Appliance boot screen, finding updates for the BIOS is near impossible.
 If you want to run ESXi with all the fluffy bits it can be a bit of a pain.

 But, this is a R710, can’t we just use Dell’s version?